Bengals believe QB Joe Burrow suffered sprained wrist vs. Ravens

 The Bengals initially listed Burrow as questionable to return before ruling him out after the halftime break.

+Browning, who had attempted just one career pass prior to Thursday night, went 8-for-14 for 68 yards and a touchdown.
+He also rushed for 40 yards.

-The injury came one day after Burrow appeared to be wearing some sort of brace or protective sleeve on his right wrist when the Bengals arrived in Baltimore.
+Burrow's injury came one day after he appeared to be wearing some sort of brace or protective sleeve on his right wrist when the Bengals arrived in Baltimore.
 The Bengals posted and then deleted a video on social media Wednesday that appeared to show Burrow wearing the equipment.